 Both men and women produce DHT, but only some people are genetically susceptible to hair loss caused by this binding action.
 This type of hair loss is androgenetic alopecia – AKA female pattern or male pattern hair loss.
 Since men have more testosterone than women, they are more likely to experience complete baldness from androgenetic alopecia.

-Pumpkin seed oil is a natural hair-health-boosting ingredient that may be beneficial for those experiencing hair loss.
+Pumpkin seed oil is a natural hair-health-boosting ingredient that may benefit those experiencing hair loss.
 Studies have shown that it can prevent testosterone from producing DHT.
 Another natural ingredient that can work as a DHT blocker is saw palmetto, an herb.
 Research shows that it may prevent the enzyme from producing DHT.

 If your hair loss is related to DHT, keep in mind that shampoos and other hair products that block DHT won't reverse your hair loss.
 Instead, these blockers will prevent further hair thinning and loss.
-Once a hair follicle has miniaturized, it won't be able to grow any more hair.
-This means you'll get the best results from a DHT blocking shampoo if you start using it early in your hair loss journey.
+Once a hair follicle has miniaturized, it won't grow any more hair.
+This means you'll get the best results from a DHT-blocking shampoo if you start using it early in your hair loss journey.

-What to look for when buying a DHT blocking shampoo
+What to look for when buying DHT-blocking shampoo